hectorartoken/DigitalEconomy/Last Assigment Unit 3/README.md

 # Last-assignment
 DIGITAL ECONOMY

-Team: Jesús Catzin, Héctor Hernández, Danilo Cuevas, Pablo Duarte
+Team: Jesús Catzin, Héctor Hernández, Danilo Cuevas

 Digital and non-digital economy right now have been playing important roles in the society affection how the society itself works, starting from how the public acceptance has been, how it has impacted social networks on information and communication teach among others.